-If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your claim and concerns arising from the insolvency.
+If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your claim and concerns arising from the insolvency and when seeking to recover a bad debt.
 Oliver Elliot’s supply of traditional creditor services is entirely free of initial charges.
 We specialise in helping recover unpaid debts and money owed to UK businesses and individuals.

 How Oliver Elliot can help: